aceeric/desktop-kubernetes/docs/docs/quick-start.md

 Run the `dtk` script in the repo root.
 If you supply no arguments, the script will use KVM to provision and configure a cluster based on the `config.yaml` file in the project root resulting in a three node Alma Linux cluster consisting of one controller and two workers.
 See the [Configuration](configuration.md) section for details.

-I recommend you run first with just the `--check-compatibility` option to check the versions of the CLIs used by the scripts (curl, etc.) against the tested versions.
+I recommend you run first with just the `check-tools` command to check the versions of the CLIs used by the scripts (curl, etc.) against the tested versions.
 E.g.:

 ```
-./dtk --check-compatibility
+./dtk check-tools
 ```

 The tools / components checked by the script are: